ritishpaul/ritish_blog/_posts/Articles/2020-08-04-Printed-Circuit-Board.markdown

 >an electronic circuit consisting of thin strips of a conducting material such as copper, which have been etched from a layer fixed to a flat insulating sheet called a printed circuit board, and to which integrated circuits and other components are attached.

 A more simpler definition would be that it is a board that connects electronic components.
+The board uses "conductive pathways", "tracks", or "signal traces" that are etched from copper sheets and fixed into it.
 In order to appreciate the PCBs importance in the modern day, let us go back into history and discuss its lifespan.

 ## History of the PCB
 #### Part 1: Creation